KaylaMM/study-buddy/README.md

 To Visit App:

-`localhost:5173/`
+`localhost:5173/` or see it live here: https://study-buddy-git-main-kaylamms-projects.vercel.app/

 ## Reflection

 I built this app to help my students bridge the gap between their understanding and the technical language often expected in interviews.
-Watching them struggle to articulate their thought process—despite grasping the concepts—inspired me to create a simple, practical tool.
+Watching them struggle to articulate their thought process, despite grasping the concepts, inspired me to create a simple, practical tool.
 It’s not just about memorizing jargon; it’s about building confidence by making those terms feel familiar and accessible.
 Hopefully, it’ll empower them to communicate their skills as clearly as they understand them.

 My goal was to build something that was pretty simple, that gave users the option of creating their own flashcards and using tools like ChatGPT to help generate a deck directly in the app so they can focus on studying.